Better Benefits, Healthy People

 - Increased Accidents

-Forward-thinking companies have recognized this epidemic and have begun to take proactive steps to help their employees make better financial decisions, reduce their stress, and improve their workplace productivity.
+Forward-thinking companies have begun to take proactive steps to help their employees make better financial decisions, reduce their stress, and improve their workplace productivity.
 For those companies who want to help but continue to harbor concerns about the legal risk involved, drawing a parallel between physical and financial wellness may offer a great perspective.

-For years, companies have sponsored wonderful workplace wellness programs to help employees make better decisions about their health, and many have enacted rewards to help provide that extra incentive.
-The hesitancy regarding legal risks appears to have been accepted in light of the ample evidence of the benefits of such programs.
+For years, companies have sponsored workplace wellness programs to help employees make better decisions about their health and many have enacted rewards to help provide that extra incentive.
 What makes the topic of financial wellbeing different?
-Financial wellness is a commonsense component to any total wellbeing program since studies have directly connected an individual’s financial stress and health issues, such as anxiety and depression.
+Financial wellness is a common sense component to any total wellbeing program since studies have directly connected an individual’s financial stress and health issues, such as anxiety and depression.
 The unfortunate facts are that if employees do not receive any form of financial education at their places of employment, they are unlikely to receive them anywhere else.

 MJ Gross with OneDigital’s Retirement + Wealth practice asserts that,